nithinphilips/spotifyscrape/README.rst

 7. You will be redirected to a page that looks like an error page.
 The information required to complete the authorization is in the URL.
 8. Copy the URL of the page and paste it back in the terminal and press Enter
-9. If everything went correctlu, you will see *Token OK*
+9. If everything went correctly, you will see *Token OK*
 10. Grab a playlist::

         spotifyscrape export-playlist http://open.spotify.com/user/115683679/playlist/55RoVrmRtlgMF0kZnco4vp